coremaze/Miuchiz-Handheld-USB-Utilities/README.md

   1) Nagivate to the computer room on the handheld and use the computer.
 The Miuchiz can connect over USB.

   2) Hold LEFT and MENU while powering on the device.
-This will put it into PC mode and say "Please Connect to PC" and at that point it can connect over USB
+This will put it into PC mode and it will say "Please Connect to PC" and at that point it can connect over USB

 ---
 ---